mpeeples2008/ArchNetSci/_book/index.md

-This document serves as a companion to the Cambridge Manuals in Archaeology book *Archaeological Network Science* by Tom Brughmans and Matthew A. Peeples (2022).
+This project serves as a companion to the Cambridge Manuals in Archaeology book *Archaeological Network Science* by Tom Brughmans and Matthew A. Peeples (2022).

 <a href="https://book.archnetworks.net"><img src="images/cover.png" width="250" height="375" alt="Brughmans and Peeples Book Cover" align="right" style="margin: 0 1em 0 1em" /></a>